telerik/kendo-ui-core/docs/php/introduction.md

 position: 1
 ---

-# Telerik UI for PHP Overview
+# Telerik<sup>®</sup> UI for PHP by Progress

-[Telerik<sup>®</sup> UI for PHP by Progress](http://www.telerik.com/php-ui) is a set of PHP classes which help you configure Kendo UI widgets by using server-side code in PHP web sites.
+[Telerik UI for PHP](http://www.telerik.com/php-ui) is a set of PHP classes which help you configure Kendo UI widgets by using server-side code in PHP web sites.

 ## Getting Started